Menu

 Q. What is a direct drive burr grinder?

 A. A direct drive burr grinder features a low-speed motor that connects to the burrs, which allows them to spin at the same speed.
-The lower speed generates less, thereby preserving the quality of the beans.
-Direct drive burr grinders also tend to be very quiet.
+The lower speed generates less heat, thereby preserving the quality of the beans.
+Direct-drive burr grinders also tend to be very quiet.

 Q. What type of burr grinder is best for making espresso?

 A. To achieve the fine grind necessary for espresso, it’s best to go with a conical burr grinder.
-In particular, look for a conical grinder with ceramic burrs.
-The ceramic allows for a finer grind than stainless steel.
+Look for one with ceramic burrs.
+The ceramic promotes a finer grind than stainless steel.

 Q. How much noise does a burr grinder make?